Compare electricity prices

 Am I eligible for the Warm Home Discount?

-Eligibility for the Warm Home Discount usually depends on your income and whether you receive a certain type of Pension Credit.
+Eligibility for the Warm Home Discount Scheme usually depends on your income and whether you receive a certain type of Pension Credit.
 Your supplier needs to be part of the discount scheme and your name (or your partner’s) needs to be on the bill.

 Can I still switch if I’m on a fixed rate contract?